Apply

 Application Requirements

-Candidates for admission to the Master of Fine Arts in Sonic Practice program typically have:
+Candidates for admission to the M.F.A. in Sonic Practice typically have:

 1. A bachelor's degree in a field relevant to their creative and/or scholarly practice.

-2. Demonstrated knowledge and experience in the field of sonic arts, including (for example) sound art, composition, music theater, instrumental performance, songwriting, improvisation, and electronic music.
+2. Demonstrated knowledge and experience in some area of sonic arts, including (for example) composition, sound art, music theater, instrumental performance, songwriting, improvisation, spatial audio, sound installation and/or electronic music.

-The Graduate Record Examination is no longer required for application to the program.
+The Graduate Record Examination is not required for application to the program.